Sithi uhm ingonyama." note

 Nala: No!
 Simba's gone back to challenge his uncle to take his place as king.

 - Broken Aesop: Rafiki's message of "the past can hurt, but you can either run from it or learn from it" is broken by the narrative.
-Simba tries to confront his fears, but his fears start to win.
-Scar again puts the blame on Simba for causing his father's death, Simba starts to doubt himself again ,and the other lions doubt him too.
+Simba tries to confront his fears, but his fears start to win when Scar again puts the blame on Simba for causing his father's death, and Simba starts to doubt himself again.
+The other lions start doubting him too.
 It's only when Scar has Simba in a situation where he will probably die that he confesses that he was the actual murderer.
 This gives Simba the confidence to finally defeat Scar and when he does this, all the others finally accept him in their midst.
+Of course, had Simba never tried facing his past, he would have never learned the truth, and Scar would still be king.

 - Broken Pedestal: As a cub, Simba is always excited to hang out with Uncle Scar.
 By contrast, adult Simba is filled with Tranquil Fury towards Scar for what he's done, no longer calling him "Uncle".